tulip-control/tulip-control/README.rst

   ./run_tests.py

 to run all available tests.
 Use the flag "-h" to see driver script options.
-To change default options, edit the "nosetests" section in setup.cfg.
 To disable output capture, add the flag "-s" when invoking nose.